Activities & Clubs

 - Environmental Action Group

 - F-STAND (Foote Students Stand Against Negativity and Discrimination)

 - Foote School Orchestra

-Unaffiliated with any government or religion, Amnesty International is an organization that works to promote and defend the human rights of all.
-Open to grades six through nine, our group meets once a week to write letters on behalf of people who are prisoners of conscience.
-We also work to raise funds to support the organization's worldwide humanitarian efforts.
-Our combined efforts have resulted in the release of prisoners, the preservation of life and the reunion of families.
+Our campus chapter of Amnesty International works to promote and defend the human rights of people all the over world.
+Open to grades 6 through 9, the group meets once a week to write letters on behalf of people who are prisoners of conscience.
+It also works to raise funds to support the organization's worldwide humanitarian efforts.
+Our combined efforts have resulted in the release of prisoners, the preservation of life and the reunification of families.

-The Foote School Chorus is a singing ensemble for boys and girls in grades 6–9.
-Whether you are new to singing or you are an experienced chorus member, we'd love to have you join us.
-We foster school spirit and create a sense of community by making music together and singing a wide variety of genres and styles.
-The Chorus performs at major assemblies throughout the year.
-The group meets Tuesdays at 2:15 p.m. in room A101.
+The Foote School Chorus is a singing ensemble for students in grades 6 through 9.
+Everyone is welcome, regardless of experience level.
+The Chorus fosters school spirit and a sense of community by making music together and singing a wide variety of genres and styles.
+The Chorus performs at major assemblies throughout the year and meets Tuesdays at 2:15 p.m. in room A101.

 Faculty Advisor: Deadra Hart

 The Club of Applied Sciences focuses on computers and the software that makes them work.
 Students explore the basics of computer programming, including making Mac programs and iOS apps, with additional topics based on club members’ interests.
 The club is open to grades 7 through 9, and no prior experience with programming is necessary.
 It meets Tuesdays at 2:15 in the Middle School technology lab.

 Faculty Advisor: Drew Sweet